 But on June 25, shortly after the Supreme Court issued their verdict upholding subsidies in the federally-run exchange, Governor Wolf announced that the state would withdraw its proposal for a state-run exchange and continue using the federally-run exchange.
 There was no longer a need for the transition to a state-run exchange, since subsidies continued to be available regardless of who runs the exchange.

 But Pennsylvania ultimately opted to switch to its own exchange, Pennie, in the fall of 2020.

 Pennsylvania health insurance exchange links

-Health Care Section, Office of the Attorney General
+Health Care Matters, Pennsylvania Office of the Attorney General